Sexual harassment

 Sexual harassment can range from behaviour that stems from obvious to anyone or subtler behaviour less obvious to either the person responsible for the behaviour or to the recipient.
 Often the impact is not felt or witnessed immediately.
 The impact may go beyond the recipient to people who see or hear what happens or who try to offer support.

-If you think you have been the target of sexual misconduct, assault or harassment, it may be hard to know what to do or how to feel.
+If you think you have been the target of sexual harassment or assault it may be hard to know what to do or how to feel.
 What happened was not your fault.
 What you do next is your choice.

 What should I do if I have experienced sexual misconduct, harassment or assault?

-These behaviours are not tolerated at IDS - they are contrary to our Respect at IDS Policy and unlawful under the Equality Act 2010.
+These behaviours are not tolerated at IDS.
+They go against our Respect at IDS Policy.

 Think